FudaWiki/fudawiki-files/hanafuda/games/enshu-bana.md

 | 50 pts. | **Four-Three** (Shisou) | Four cards of the same month plus Three cards of another month. |
 | 50 pts. | **Triplet** (Sanbon) | Three cards of the same month.  <br>Only Iris![Icon for month 5](/hanafuda/icons/monthicon_5.png =20x), Chrysanthemum![Icon for month 9](/hanafuda/icons/monthicon_9.png =20x), and Paulownia![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x) cards are counted. |

-Playing with Teyaku is optional; some play without Teyaku.
+> Playing with Teyaku is optional; some play without Teyaku.
+{.is-warning}

 ## Dekiyaku